 - difficulty breathing

 - frequent respiratory infections

-This test uses radio and magnetic waves to take images of the heart.
+- An MRI involves the use of radio and magnetic waves to take images of the heart.

-If the VSD is small and not causing any symptoms, then surgery may not be necessary.
-In this case, your doctor will recommend a “wait and watch” approach.
-Whatever the decision, your doctor will carefully monitor you or your baby’s health to make certain either the surgery corrected the problem, or it is correcting itself.
+If the VSD is small and not causing any symptoms, your doctor may recommend a wait-and-watch approach to see if the defect corrects itself.
+Your doctor will carefully monitor you or your baby’s health to make sure your condition improves.

 In more severe cases, surgery is required to repair the damage.
 Most surgeries to correct a VSD are open-heart surgery.
 You’ll be anesthetized and put on a heart-lung machine.
 Your surgeon will make an incision in your chest and close the VSD with either stitches or a patch.